On the legality of IAB consent banners

 It should also be noted that CMPs have a lot of discretion when it comes to the interface they provide to users.
 Indeed, the TCF Policies only impose minimum interface requirements on participating CMPs, with the consequence that in practice, interfaces and respect for the principles of fairness and transparency can vary considerably depending on the CMP with which website and application publishers collaborate.
 (381)

-This passage of the APD analysis raised the joint responsibility of the CMPs regarding the purposes and means of processing personal data.
-Instead, let's study some of the "additional measures" and "specific rules" put forward by Sirdata.
+This passage of the APD's analysis pointed to the joint responsibility of CMPs regarding the purposes and means of processing personal data.
+Let's instead look at some of the "additional measures" and "specific rules" put forward by Sirdata.

 Group purposes together so as not to be affected by the APD decision?